makovalab/lab-website/content/news/2021-10-Arbeithuber.md

 +++
-title = "Congratulations to Barbara Arbeithuber on winning the 2021 EMGS New Investigator Presentation Award! date = 2021-10-13T00:00:00 draft = false
+title = "Congratulations to Barbara Arbeithuber on winning the 2021 EMGS New Investigator Presentation Award!" date = 2021-10-13T00:00:00 draft = false